-The second RLHF task is TL;DR summarization \citep{volske-etal-2017-tl}.
-The objective is to summarize a post from Reddit.
-The reward model is a fine-tuned GPT-J \citep{gpt-j} with LoRA adapters \citep{DBLP:journals/corr/abs-2106-09685} by \citet{TRIL}.
-The training dataset for this reward model is the filtered dataset with additional human preference data used in \citet{DBLP:journals/corr/abs-2009-01325}.
 The base policy model is an open-source GPT-J model \verb+(CarperAI/openai_summarize_tldr_sft)+ with added LoRA adapters.
-Note that the open-source GPT-J model is too degenerate, often outputting empty summarizations for most evaluation data.
-Therefore, we report results after 10 epochs of RL updates as an alternative to SFT, as it begins to summarize the posts and closes to SFT.
-We evaluate SPPO based on the reward score, perplexity, and win rate.
+Note that the open-source GPT-J mode often outputs empty summarizations for most evaluation data.
+Therefore, we report results after 10 epochs of RL updates as an alternative to SFT, as it begins to consistently summarize posts.
+We evaluate SPPO based on reward score, perplexity, and win rate.
 This win rate is judged by GPT-4 Turbo \citep{openai2024gpt4} (\verb+gpt-4-turbo-2024-04-09+) by comparing the generated output and reference text.
 Even though the perplexity of SPPO is slightly higher than that of PPO, there is an improvement in the reward score and a significantly increased win rate.

+We also conduct experiments using Qwen2-0.5B as the policy model with a LoRA adapter, employing the same reward model and hyperparameters: $\alpha = 0.5$ and $\beta = \{0.2, 20.0\}$ for SPPO.
+Specifically, $\beta = 0.2$ is used for GPT-J, and $\beta = 20.0$ is used for SPPO in the continuous tasks.
+Overall, SPPO outperforms PPO (Figure~\ref{qwen_result}).
+Notably, SPPO demonstrates a significant performance boost with $\beta = 20.0$, although its performance drops sharply after 300 epochs.
+In contrast, PPO and SPPO with $\beta = 0.2$ show a similar performance drop around epoch 900.

 In the introduction section, we mention that RLHF or RLAIF have additional errors due to a trained reward model.
-We check whether the trained reward model used in TL;DR has a reward prediction error.
-Figure \ref{reward_model_error} shows an example: the generated summary sample (left) and the middle sample were both \emph{empty}, not summarizing anything, but the two rewards show a huge gap.
-The middle sample even scores (6.66) better than those learned with an SPPO score (6.13).
-Also, oftentimes, wrong summarization, like \emph{empty}, is higher than a summarized text (right) to some extent.
+We check whether the trained reward model in TL;DR has reward prediction errors.
+Figure~\ref{reward_model_error_example} shows a dramatic example: the generated summary sample (left) and the middle sample were both \emph{empty}, but their rewards show a huge gap.
+The middle sample scores (6.66) better than those learned with an SPPO score (6.13).
+Wrong summaries, like \emph{empty}, can score higher than a summarized text (right).
 These cases are observed very often.
 This makes the RL training procedure more noisy and means that the sign of advantage changes depending on how the batch is composed.
-The full text for these samples can be found in Appendix \ref{appendix_reward_example_section}.
+The more detailed texts for these samples are available in Appendix~\ref{appendix_reward_example_section}.

-\subsection{Why SPPO works better than SA2C}
+\subsection{Why SPPO Works Better Than SA2C}

-The motivation for leveraging the reverse RL loss is to solve the issue of ambiguous predictions (Section \ref{main_gradient_analysis}).
-We assume that the PPO advantage prediction (sign) is less consistent than that of A2C when updating a policy.
-Note that not being consistent does not mean that PPO is worse than A2C.